-In addition to its regular sessions, the General Assembly is sometimes called into special sessions to address specific issues.
+- Veto Session The fall veto session in each even-numbered year begins after the November election.
+After adjournment of the veto session, legislators often return for a brief session in January to finish the work of that General Assembly.
+They then adjourn sine die ("without day"-setting no date to return). - Special Sessions In addition to its regular sessions, the General Assembly is sometimes called into special sessions to address specific issues.
 These sessions are called by either a proclamation of the Governor, or a joint proclamation by the President of the Senate and Speaker of the House.
-A proclamation by the Governor describes the specific subject(s) for legislative deliberation during that special session; no other matters, except impeachments and confirmations of appointments, may be considered during the session.
-Calling a special session thus gives the Governor the advantage of defining an exclusive agenda and directing the attention of the public and legislators to it.
+A proclamation by the Governor describes the specific subject(s) for legislative deliberation during that special session.
+No other matters, except impeachments and confirmations of appointments, may be considered during the session.12 Calling a special session thus gives the Governor the advantage of defining an exclusive agenda and directing the attention of the public and legislators to it.
 This advantage achieves its greatest effect if the special session is called while the General Assembly is in recess (usually in the summer or fall).
-But that effect is reduced somewhat by the constitutional requirement that a bill passed after the intended spring session cutoff date (May 31) must get a three-fifths majority in each house to take effect before June 1 of the following year.
-13 Special sessions can also be called during a regular session, in which case legislators' attention is less focused on the Governor's agenda.
+On the other hand, the Illinois Constitution says that a bill passed after the intended spring session cutoff date (May 31) must get a three-fifths majority in each house to take effect before June 1 of the following year.13 Special sessions can also be called during a regular session, in which case legislators' attention is less focused on the Governor's agenda.

 When a special session is convened, the first order of business is to pass resolutions adopting rules for the special session (usually the same as those of the regular session), and naming the officers and committees of the regular session as those of the special session.
 There are no limits on the number of days a special session can last.
 Nor is there any requirement that it act on the Governor's agenda.
-In 2004 the Governor called a then-record 17 special sessions after adjournment of the regular session; that record was broken in 2007 when he called 18 special sessions.
+In 2004 the Governor called a then-record 17 special sessions after adjournment of the regular session; that record was broken in 2007 when he called 18 special sessions, which remains as the record.